mvysny/karibu-migration/README.md

 ## TabSheet

 Not available directly.
-You can either build your own component, or try to use:
+You can either build your own component out of Vaadin 14 `Tabs`+`Tab` (but that's just the tab header area), or try to use:

 * `TabSheet` from [karibu-dsl](https://github.com/mvysny/karibu-dsl) (a direct replacement)
 * [paged-tabs](https://vaadin.com/directory/component/paged-tabs) Vaadin Directory extension